erikwilson/import-dxf/README.md

 * Select format Encapsulated PostScript (eps) or Plain SVG

 #### Prepare to Save as DXF
+Steps should be performed in this exact order.
+If there are errors when importing in EAGLE, such as issues with overlapping polygons, wire segments, or incomplete images, restore from the previous save file with unmodified paths and try again.
 * Select all with the node path editor (*F2*, *Ctrl-A*)
 * Extensions > Modify Path > Add Nodes
 * Extensions > Modify Path > Flatten Beziers